jeroen-meijer/shiritori/README.md

 # Shiritori - Flutter App

-The japanese game Shiritori for iOS, Android and web.
+The Japanese game Shiritori for iOS, Android and web.

+Work in progress, does not work yet.

+## Highlights

+- Well-composed modern UI.
+- Context-aware theming.
+- Full Intl localization.
+- Custom animations.

+## TODO

+Here are some things I still need/want to implement.

+- Actually being able to play the game.
+- Backend integration to play against other players preferably using Firebase.
+- More pretty animations.

+### Credits

+As an exercise, I tried to copy this [beautiful UI mockup](https://dribbble.com/shots/5836646-Quiz-iOS-app-Animation) done by [Mike from Creative Mints](https://dribbble.com/creativemints).
+Give 'em some love.

 ## Getting Started